 Spotify highlight exactly how to design a company careers page, by managing to maintain their employer branding by using the same graphics and design found in their app.

-Rated #1 on the Apple App Store, Spotify is a recognisable and leading music company, hence why their careers page contains a minimal amount of information regarding the company, and focuses more on the visual aspects.
+Spotify is a recognisable and leading music company, hence why their careers page contains a minimal amount of information regarding the company, and focuses more on the visual aspects.

 This can be a downside however, as information on company values and culture has to be found within the job descriptions.